 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The nonmajor governmental funds, nonmajor special revenue funds, general fund, and agency fund combining schedules as listed as other supplementary information in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedules of expenditures of federal and state awards are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the State Single Audit Guidelines, and are also not a required part of the basic financial statements.
+The nonmajor governmental funds, nonmajor special revenue funds, general fund, and agency funds combining schedules, listed as other supplementary information in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedules of expenditures of federal and state awards are presented for purposes of additional analysis as required by the Wisconsin Department of Public Instruction, and are also not a required part of the financial statements.